Doubly-Robust Functional Average Treatment Effect Estimation: SHARE application

 Following the logic of the counterfactual model, we define the causal effect of a chronic disease on a quality of life indicator as the expected difference between the functional outcome if a subject had, or did not have, the chronic disease.
 Therefore, we first form treatment groups identifying subjects who present chronic conditions at the beginning of the study.
-Similarly, we form control groups identifying subjects who never develop chronic conditions throughout the study period.
-For high cholesterol, we have 313 subjects in the treatment group and 747 in the control group.
+Similarly, we form control groups identifying subjects who never develop chronic conditions throughout the study period. \lorenzo{We acknowledge that this retrospective definition of the control group introduces a form of selection or immortal-time bias since it utilizes information post-baseline (the absence of the condition throughout the study).
+Therefore, for this illustrative application, the estimand should be interpreted as the average difference in functional trajectories conditional on long-term disease-free status versus chronic disease status at baseline, rather than a causal effect of incident treatment.
+We acknowledge that more complex causal frameworks, like g-computation or Marginal Structural Models (MSMs), can deal with time-varying treatments or censoring by handling time-dependent confounding and estimating dynamic treatment effects \citep{robins1986new, tsiatis2006semiparametric}.
+However, these approaches cannot be readily applied to functional data.} For high cholesterol, we have 313 subjects in the treatment group and 747 in the control group.
 Similarly, for hypertension, we have 419 treated subjects and 577 controls.